-The movies and discs that you create in Pinnacle Studio are distilled from the projects that you build on the timeline of the Movie Editor or the Disc Editor.
+The movies and discs that you create in Pinnacle Studio are distilled from the projects that you build on the timeline.

 To manage projects, Studio must keep track of everything that goes onto your timeline, and all the editing decisions you make with regard to trimming, adding effects, and much more.
 Much of this information is stored in the project file, which is in axp (Studio Movie) format.
 For Stop Motion, projects are saved in the axps format.